James Lowry Donaldson: Biography

 When the Civil War erupted, Donaldson was the Chief Quartermaster for the Department of New Mexico at Fort Union until the fall of 1862, when he was reassigned to the same post for the Middle Military Department in Baltimore.
 On November 9, 1863, he was reassigned to the Western Theater.
 Serving under his former West Point classmate, Montgomery C. Meigs, Colonel Donaldson was Chief Quartermaster of the Department of the Cumberland from November 9, 1863, to June 21, 1865.
 On January 23, 1865 President Abraham Lincoln nominated Donaldson for appointment to the grade of brevet brigadier general in the Regular Army (United States), to rank from September 14, 1864, and the United States Senate confirmed the appointment on February 14, 1865.

 Donaldson organized the men of his quartermasters organization into a combat unit and served in the Battle of Nashville.
 Donaldson efficiently and effectively managed the huge supply bases that served the armies of Ulysses S. Grant, William T. Sherman, George H. Thomas and received their commendations in official reports.

 Donaldson was Chief Quartermaster of the Military Division of Tennessee from June 23, 1865, until March 15, 1869.
 On December 11, 1866, President Andrew Johnson nominated Donaldson for appointment to the grade of brevet major general in the Regular Army (United States), to rank from March 13, 1865, and the United States Senate confirmed the appointment on March 2, 1867.

 Donaldson retired from active service in 1869 and formally resigned from the army on January 1, 1874.
 He wrote Sergeant Atkins: a tale of the Florida War.
 (1871).

 Donaldson died in Baltimore, Maryland on November 4, 1885, and was buried in Mount Auburn Cemetery, Cambridge, Massachusetts.

-A stained glass window, "The Roman Centurion," in the Grace and St. Peters Church in Baltimore memorializes James Lowry Donaldson.
+A stained glass window, "The Roman Centurion," in the Grace and St. Peter's Church in Baltimore memorializes James Lowry Donaldson.